EfresBR/G4iMGrinder/README.md

 .

-2. **Result set 2**: The genomic results of the 2019-nCoV (SARS2 virus) and the entire virus realm, analysed using a lax configuration of parameters, from the article "Exploring G and C-quadruplex structures as potential targets against the severe acute respiratory syndrome coronavirus 2" (currently in peer review) can be found through a [dropbox link](https://www.dropbox.com/s/qtbabo8vr5by60c/2.%20Ag.2020.Virus.V.1.6.0%3BGiGDB.V.2.5.rar?dl=0) as "2.Ag.2020.Virus.V.1.6.0;GiGDB.V.2.5.RAR".
+2. **Result set 2**: The genomic results of the 2019-nCoV (SARS-CoV-2 virus) and the entire virus realm, analyzed using a lax configuration of parameters, from the article "Exploring G and C-quadruplex structures as potential targets against the severe acute respiratory syndrome coronavirus 2" (currently in peer review) can be found through [this link](https://bit.ly/2EdNzyL) as "2.Ag.2020.Virus.V.1.6.0;GiGDB.V.2.5.RAR".

 <details>